Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Average water hardness is 217 milligrams per liter or 12.67 grains per gallon.

-For further information, refer to the 2013 Common Ion Report (PDF).
+For further information, refer to the Department of Agriculture & Natural Resources (DANR)

 The most likely cause for low water pressure is the need for adjustment of your pressure reducing valve (PRV).
 If you do not know how to make the necessary adjustment, please contact a plumbing professional.
 This is not a service City staff is allowed to perform.